 Follow the recipe but undercook the potatoes a bit, and do not add the shredded cheese.
 Allow the soup to cool before storing it in a freezer-safe container and freeze for up to 3 months.
 Thaw overnight in the fridge before reheating slowly over low heat.
 Add cheese before serving.

-Store leftover soup in the fridge for up to 4 days or freezer for up to 3 months.
-Reheat very gradually over low heat stirring frequently.
+Store leftover soup in the fridge for up to 4 days or in the freezer for up to 3 months.
+Reheat very gradually over low heat, stirring frequently.

 This recipe was originally published September 2015.